Best supermarket credit cards 2023

 What is a supermarket credit card?

-Just like a typical credit card, supermarket credit cards allow you to spend money up front and pay it back later.
-You’ll pay interest if you don’t repay your balance in full each month.
-These cards also offer benefits such as saving money on your weekly shop by using the points you’ve collected or 0% interest on balance and money transfers.
+Just like a standard credit card, supermarket credit cards allow you to buy items now and pay for them later.
+If you don’t pay off your credit card balance in full each month, you’ll often be charged interest.
+However, these cards also offer benefits such as saving money on your weekly shop by using the points you’ve collected, or 0% interest on purchases or balance transfers.
 It’s worth noting that these benefits differ between supermarket credit cards.

 Supermarket credit card vs store credit card: what’s the difference?

 Supermarket credit cards differ from store cards as they are on a card network such as Mastercard or Visa.
 They can be used to make purchases in any store just like your typical credit card, although the loyalty points can only be used in that specific supermarket or partner brands.
-Store cards can only be used in that particular store.
+Store cards, on the other hand, can only be used in that particular store.

 How do grocery credit cards work?